wso2/docs-is/en/docs/apis/authentication-data-api.md

 ## Configure Authentication Data API

-To make these parameters available via the Authentication Data API, apply the following configurations.
+To make these parameters available via the Authentication Data API, we need to configure the Identity Server as follows.

 1. Configure the following parameters in the
     `                       deployment.toml                      `